YingxuH/DataSciencePosts/docs/LLM_notes.md

 - Normally reduces the memory footprint from $O(n)$ to $O(sqrt(n))$

+## RLHF

+- Pure SFT (assume data quality is not very high) is able to generate diversified data but is likely to halluciate.
+The correctness of the response will not be guaranteed.
+- The performance will degrade if the pre-training and SFT data vary a lot (the catestrophic forgetting!)

+ > :question: why not use PPO where the code sand box is actually the scoring model?...

 ## Quantization
 It means a projection from a set of indices to real domains.
 Typically, people save weights in 32-bit for storage and calculate gradients in 16-bit.